OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Experiments

+{ As discussed in Section \ref{Preliminary}, EDA algorithms are one of the commonly used global optimizers, proven by numerous practical applications and experiments \cite{HAUSCHILD2011111, 6557593, NIPS2016_289dff07}.
+Unfortunately, the theoretical performance analysis of EDA, as metaheuristic algorithms, is still limited and only restricted to particular problem types.
+Usually, the experimental study is used to analyze the properties of EDA algorithms, such as convergence analysis\cite{sala_global_2017, 1705405, EDA_theoreticalAnalysis}. }

+In order to verify the convergence of OPT-GAN, a series of experiments are carried out via several benchmarks from three perspectives, including (a) whether the distribution represented by $G$ can converge to a stable state over time, (b) whether the generated solutions by $G$ can converge together as iteration goes on, and (c) whether the generated solutions converge toward the region with global optimum.

-\textbf{Convergence Analysis} To verify whether the distribution represented by $G$ can converge to a stable state over time, Fig. \ref{fig:fig_WDistance} provides the Wasserstein estimate curves related with $G$ and $D=\{D_I,D_R\}$.
-The Wasserstein estimate is proposed in Wasserstein GAN \cite{arjovsky2017wasserstein}, and is used to estimate the Earth-Mover Distance between the distribution denoted by generator and the distribution behind the ``real" samples.
+Fig. \ref{fig:fig_AllDistance} (a) provides the Wasserstein estimate curves related with $G$ and $D=\{D_I,D_R\}$.
+The Wasserstein estimate is proposed in Wasserstein GAN \citep{arjovsky2017wasserstein}, and is used to estimate the Earth-Mover Distance between the distribution denoted by generator and the distribution behind the ``real" samples.
 When Wasserstein estimates move toward a fixed value, it means that the distribution represented by the generator converges to a stable state.

 The Wasserstein estimate between $G$ and $D_I$ ($\mathcal{W}_\mathrm{D_{I}}$) is defined as

 and the Wasserstein estimate between $G$ and $D_R$ ($\mathcal{W}_\mathrm{D_{R}}$) is defined as